 Latest news: The company council reps involved have agreed with the company on a base transfer protocol.
-Work will resume early 2019 following elections in the Spanish union.
+Work will resume in 2019 following elections in the Spanish union.

 Established in March 2018, the Ryanair Transnational Pilot Group (RTPG) is the collective voice of Ryanair Company Councils, supported by their national pilot associations.Together they progress strategies to achieve the interests of Ryanair pilots throughout Europe.
 With Ryanair being one of the largest companies in Europe, the company councils and member associations involved cover Portugal, Belgium, Germany, Ireland, Italy, The Netherlands, Spain, Sweden, the UK as direct members of the RTPG as well as Austria, France and Denmark as observers.
 What do Ryanair Pilots want?

 Latest News: Negotiations with Ryanair are still not a success story after several strikes in many jurisdictions and some local agreements on specific topics, we have yet to see the establishment of fair and equal treatment for all Ryanair pilots across the whole of Europe. #PilotUnity